JDBennison/the-james-master/README.md

 In future blogs it may be prudent to be able to add pictures throughout the blog to make it more eye catching for the user.
 * User notes
 As a backend function I would like to be able to put notes on each users profile regarding characters and games they have played so that if other dungeon masters are going to run for them, they can read up on what they have experienced so far.
 Also a facility to be able to upload files, such as character sheets, so that they are easily accessible for all super users.
+* Email notifications
+When someone books a session or leaves a comment on the blog I would like to have email notifications to all superusers so that they can follow up and action them accordingly.

 ## Technologies Used
 For the basics of front end I mostly used HTML5, CSS3 and Javascript and back end I used Python and Django along with the following libraries and frameworks